 The largest species of eel found in European waters, growing up to three meters in length the Conger is relatively common around Cornish shores living amongst rock and hiding inside shipwrecks.
 It is rarely eaten and usually chucked back when caught by fishermen.

 Conger eels have very low resilience to fishing and spawn only once, after which they die - thus predominantly any captured eel will be a juvenile and not have had a chance to spawn.
-There is no specific management for the species but they are not actively targetted in Cornwall and fortunately they are relatively tough and will generally survive well when returned back to the sea especially when caught on hooks or in pots.
+There is no specific management for the species but they are not actively targetted in Cornwall.
+Fortunately they are relatively tough and will generally survive well when returned back to the sea especially when caught on hooks or in pots.
 Avoid eating.

 Cornish waters VIIe-h